Khaleem Hyland: Genk

 He signed permanently for Genk on 9 August 2011, on a five-year-contract.
 On 9 May 2013, he assisted Bennard Kumordzi's goal to help his club win the 2013 Belgian Cup Final 2–0 against Cercle Brugge.

 Westerlo

 On 12 June 2015, it was announced that Westerlo had signed the player on a one-year contract.

 Saudi Arabia

 Hyland moved to the Middle East and signed with Saudi club Al Faisaly in June 2017.
 He scored his first goal on 14 October 2017.

 In September 2020 he signed for Al-Batin.

 International career

-Hyland played for the national under-20's at the 2009 FIFA U-20 World Cup.
+Hyland played for the national under-20s at the 2009 FIFA U-20 World Cup.

 Hyland made his full international debut for Trinidad and Tobago on 26 January 2008 against Puerto Rico, and he scored his first international goal on 7 June 2008 against Jamaica in a friendly match at the Marvin Lee Stadium.